Amal El-Mohtar

 Amal El-Mohtar (born 13 December 1984) is a Canadian poet and writer of speculative fiction, best known for the 2019 novella This Is How You Lose the Time War.
 She is the editor of Goblin Fruit and reviews science fiction and fantasy books for the New York Times Book Review.

+Early life and education

+El-Mohtar was born in Ottawa, Ontario to a family of Lebanese descent.
+She said that her parents told her that she comes from a long lineage of poets.
+She grew up in Ottawa with the exception of two years spent in Lebanon beginning when she was six years old.
+It was during those two years that she first developed a love for fantasy and science fiction (she credits her Lebanese cousin with first introducing her to Doctor Who), and also wrote her first poem.

+As of 2026, she is pursuing a PhD in English at Carleton University and teaches creative writing at the University of Ottawa.

 Writing career

-She has published short fiction, poetry, essays and reviews, and has edited the fantastic poetry quarterly magazine Goblin Fruit since 2006.
+El-Mohtar has published short fiction, poetry, essays and reviews, and has edited the fantastic poetry quarterly magazine Goblin Fruit since 2006.

-El-Mohtar began reviewing science fiction and fantasy books for the New York Times Book Review in February 2018.
+She began reviewing science fiction and fantasy books for the New York Times Book Review in February 2018.
 She has worked as a creative writing instructor at Carleton University and the University of Ottawa.
 In 2018, she also served as a host on Brandon Sanderson's creative writing podcast Writing Excuses for Season 13.

-Her 2019 novella This Is How You Lose the Time War, co-written with Max Gladstone, won the 2019 Nebula Award for Best Novella, the 2020 Locus Award for Best Novella, the 2020 Hugo Award for Best Novella, and several other awards.
-In 2025, her first solo novella, The River Has Roots, was published.
+Her 2019 novella, This Is How You Lose the Time War, co-written with Max Gladstone, won the 2019 Nebula Award for Best Novella, the 2020 Locus Award for Best Novella, 2020 Ignyte Award for Outstanding Novella, and the 2020 Hugo Award for Best Novella.
+It was a finalist for the 2019 Shirley Jackson Award, the 2019 Los Angeles Times Book Prize inaugural Ray Bradbury Prize, and the 2019 Kitschies.
+The book also achieved second place for the 2020 Theodore Sturgeon Award.